keplercompute/action-detect-and-tag-new-version/README.md

  - `previous-version`: the detected previous version of this repository
  - `current-version`: the detected current version of this repository
  - `tag`: if a new tag is created, this output will contain its name

+## Maintainance Notes

+You have to compile the typescript into a single file if you make changes.
+Install `npm` via some package manager and `vercel` by `npm i -g vercel`.
+Then you may need to set the environment variable `export NODE_OPTIONS=--openssl-legacy-provider` and finally `npm run build` to update `dist/index.js`, which should be committed to master for use by GitHub Actions.

 ## Version Determination